 There are free and paid options out there depending on the volume of the data required for exporting.
 We’ve had a poke around with GA3 Exporter and it seems to do the trick, but there are plenty of other options out there.

-You can also use the API code exports to sheets, but this does require more technical implementation, so would likely need a developer’s insight.
+You can also use the API code exports to sheets, but this does require more technical implementation, so would likely need a web developer’s insight.

 We hope you found this guide useful -should you have any questions on exporting your data, don’t hesitate to reach out to the team!